 - to increase visibility of family caregiving across the lifespan as an international issue;

 - to promote the sharing of best practices in caregiving programs between countries; and

 - to encourage and provide assistance to countries interested in developing family carer organizations.

 If you are interested in more information about IACO, please contact Rick Greene at email@example.com.

 The International Alliance of Carer Organizations met at the beginning of June in Helsinki, Finland, for its second annual meeting, preceding the Eurocarers meeting.
 With representatives from Sweden, Canada, the European Union, the United Kingdom, Ireland, Finland, Australia, and the United States, the members of the international coalition shared best practices for caring and caregiving in their respective countries.

 To view the press release, please click here.

-The inaugural meeting of the International Alliance of Carer Organizations took place on May 22 in Dublin, Ireland.
-The meeting was a great success with presentations on family carers in attendee countries as well as discussion on future projects for IACO.
+By way of background, the inaugural meeting of the International Alliance of Carer Organizations took place on May 22 in Dublin, Ireland.
+The meeting included presentations on family carers in attendee countries as well as discussions on future projects for IACO.
 Member countries from the United States, Canada, Sweden, the United Kingdom, Ireland, Australia, and New Zealand took part in the discussion.
-There were also interesting speakers, including a keynote from Saul Becker, the Head of School and Professor of Social Policy and Social Work at the University of Nottingham.
+Speakers included a keynote from Saul Becker, the Head of School and Professor of Social Policy and Social Work at the University of Nottingham.
 His presentation on the International Perspectives on Younger Carers provided great insight to the challenges of young caregivers.
-The meeting produced many next steps that we look forward to pursing in the coming months.